loewexy/pdns-manager-website/content/index.md

 ## Welcome to PDNS Manager

 PDNS Manager is a simple yet powerful administration tool for the Powerdns authoritative nameserver.
-It currently supports master and native zones.
+It supports master, native and slave zones.

 PNDS Manager was developed from scratch to achieve a user-friendly and pretty looking interface.